bsamek/evergreen-wiki/Event-Driven-Notifications.md

 For all new patches you create in the future (including Github Pull Requests), you'll receive an email or slack message when the patch has completed.

 ## Spawn Host Outcome
-For your spawn hosts, you will receive notifications when the host is Running, Stopped, or Terminated.
+For your spawn hosts, you will receive notifications when a host is started, stopped, modified, or terminated.

 ## Spawn Host Expiration
-Receive notifications that your spawn host is going to expire soon, so you can update expiration accordingly if you don't want to lose th ehost.
+Receive notifications that your spawn host is going to expire soon, so you can update expiration accordingly if you don't want to lose the host.

 ## Commit Queue
 Receive notifications on the status of your commit queue items.